axelw/node-sublime-build/README.md

 ## Known knowns

-- this build system assumes that the file called by node goes by the name of `server.js`
+- the file called by node is assumed to be named `server.js`
-- it works on my machine running MacOS 10.7.5.
-It may or may not work elsewhere.
+- works on my machine running MacOS 10.7.5.
+It may or may not work elsewhere